freqtrade/freqtrade/docs/hyperopt.md

 The configuration and rules are the same than for buy signals.
 To avoid naming collisions in the search-space, please prefix all sell-spaces with `sell-`.

+#### Using ticker-interval as part of the Strategy

+The Strategy exposes the ticker-interval as `self.ticker_interval`.
+The same value is available as class-attribute `HyperoptName.ticker_interval`.
+In the case of the linked sample-value this would be `SampleHyperOpts.ticker_interval`.

 ## Solving a Mystery